-The TTSEC should apply the requirements of the IOSCO Core Principles for the supervision of the securities sector with regard to AML/CFT.
+The measures in the FIA to prevent criminals or their associates from gaining control or significant ownership of financial institutions should be duplicated in the relevant legislation governing the supervision of other financial institutions under the POCA.
+The FIU conducted 17 on-site inspections for the period Jan-Jul.
+2013.
+Please see attached Appendix IV for a summary of the Number of Onsite Visits conducted by the FIU for the period Jan -Jul, 2013.
 The IOSCO Core principles have been included in the Securities Act 2012 which was proclaimed.
 Please see Appendix XVI for document which sets out the sections of the Securities Act 2012 and their relationship to the IOSCO Principles.
 The Securities Act 2012 contains several references to AML/CFT supervision.
-In particular Section 6(i) lists ones of the functions of the Commission is to ensure compliance with the Proceeds of Crime Act and any other written law in relation to the prevention of money laundering and combating the financing of terrorism. • Section 33(2) of the FIA state that; A person who- a) has been convicted by a court for an offence involving fraud, dishonesty, a contravention The measures in the FIA to prevent criminals or their associates from gaining control or significant ownership of financial institutions should be duplicated in the relevant legislation governing the supervision of other financial institutions under the POCA. of the Proceeds of Crime Act or any regulations made thereunder or such other statutory provision in relation to the prevention of money laundering and the combating of terrorist financing as may be in force from time to time; b) is or was convicted of an offence under this Act; or c) is not a fit and proper person in accordance with the criteria specified in the Second Schedule, shall not act or continue to act as a director or officer of, or be concerned in any way in the management of a licensed Institution or financial holding company.
+In particular Section 6(i) lists ones of the functions of the Commission is to ensure compliance with the Proceeds of Crime Act and any other written law in relation to the prevention of money laundering and combating the financing of terrorism.
+Section 33(2) of the FIA state that; A person who- a) has been convicted by a court for an offence involving fraud, dishonesty, a contravention of the Proceeds of Crime Act or any regulations made thereunder or such other statutory provision in relation to the prevention of money laundering and the combating of terrorist financing as may be in force from time to time; b) is or was convicted of an offence under this Act; or c) is not a fit and proper person in accordance with the criteria specified in the Second Schedule, shall not act or continue to act as a director or officer of, or be concerned in any way in the management of a licensed Institution or financial holding company. institution of financial nothing company.
 Insurance companies under the Insurance Act are also required to notify the Central Bank of any change to controllers (i.e. controlling shareholders or significant shareholders owning 33 1/3% of more, CEO etc).
 Controllers are required to be fit and proper on an ongoing basis and must satisfy Central Bank's requirements in this regard.
 Section 20 of the Insurance Act refers.
 Money or value transfer services are provided for as financial institutions and listed business in the first schedule of the Proceeds of Crime (Amendment) Act No 10 of 2009.
 The Central Bank was given the power to supervise the operations of money transmission and remittance business via an amendment to the Central Bank Act in 2008.
+Act III 2008.
 The Central Bank with assistance from a technical expert from the Office of Technical Assistance, United Stated Department of Treasury has developed a draft AML/ CFT Supervisory Framework for money remitters.
 In addition, the Central Bank is working on converting drafting Money Remittance Regulations into a Bill based on advice from the Office of the Chief Parliamentary Council (CPC).
 A draft a licensing regime it's for the regulation and supervision of Money Remitters in Trinidad and Tobago.
 Further, since December 2011 the Central Bank has commenced meetings with money remitters to discuss their AML/ CTF regimes and advise on the regulatory regime being developed by the Central Bank.
-In May 2011 the FIU (Amendment) (No. 2), 2011, Section 15, created Part IIIA - "The Supervisory Authority," which gives the FIU the authority to carry out supervisory functions.
-This includes the registration of all Listed Businesses and non-regulated financial institutions, the supervision of supervised entities for AML/CFT, and the authority to apply administrative sanctions for compliance.
-As part of the implementation of its supervisory regime, the FIU has registered 1581 Listed Businesses and non-regulated financial institutions.
-(See appendix V for total registrants for Jan - Dec.
-2012).
-While the FIU reported 1592 registrants as June 2012, a data clean up exercise confirmed a variance of 60 registrants for 2011(Oct 2010 to Sept 2011).
-This was due to factors such as registration applications received from businesses which did not fall within the ambit of the POCA and requests from registered entities to de-register.
+In May 2011 the FIU (Amendment) (No. 2), 2011, Section 15, created Part IIIA - "The Supervisory Authority," which gives the FIU the authority to carry